 However, foam boards don’t cause moisture accumulation and mold growth as can blanket insulation, because the solid foam doesn’t absorb a lot of moisture.
 Instead, it dries in a relatively quick time frame.

-What to Look for When Buying the Best Attic Insulation
+What to Consider When Choosing the Best Attic Insulation

-Finding attic insulation for your home isn’t difficult once you’ve determined which type of insulation to purchase.
+Finding the proper attic insulation for your home isn’t difficult once you’ve determined which type of insulation to purchase.
 However, there are other factors to consider, including the R-value and material.

 Attic insulation ranges in effectiveness, so to help people find the best attic insulation for their homes, manufacturers and industry professionals typically reference insulation’s R-value.
 R-value is a measurement of insulation’s resistance to the flow of heat.
 The higher the R-value rating of a product, the more effective it is at reducing energy costs in your home.